-- 49) Prior to issuance of a building permit for each individual lot, landscape plans are required that conform to VLDO 493, §5.12(1-3) - Landscaping. - 50) Prior to issuance of a building permit for each individual lot, landscape plans are required that conform to VLDO 493, §5.03 - Clear Vision Areas. - 51) Prior to issuance of building permits, the applicant shall submit a final utility plan to be reviewed and approved by the City Engineer and Public Works. - 52) Prior to issuance of building permits, the applicant shall provide the City with recorded copies of all deeds, easements, development covenants, and Irrevocable Petitions for Public Improvements required as conditions of approval.
+- 31) Prior to issuance of a building permit for any lot, a lot-specific landscape plan is required that conforms to VLDO 493, Section 5.12(1-3) - Landscaping and VLDO 493 Section 5.03 - Clear Vision Areas and shows tree placement in conformance with the approved final overall Landscape Plan for the subdivision, including street trees that are located along the frontage of the lot.
+Said trees shall be planted prior to issuance of Certificate of Occupancy. - 32) Prior to issuance of building permits, the applicant shall submit a final utility plan to be reviewed and approved by the City Engineer and Public Works. - 33) Prior to issuance of building permits, the applicant shall provide the City with recorded copies of all deeds, easements, development covenants, and Irrevocable Petitions for Public Improvements required as conditions of approval.